jasonkeene/digital-fundamentals-lab/lab4/lab4-report.md

 ## Test Vectors and Verification

 We decided to test our design against various inputs that we thought would cover a majority of the circuit.
-This is the truth table we tested off of:
+This is the truth table we tested from:

  s0 | s1 | A  | B  | F
 :--:|:--:|:--:|:--:|:--: